jphaugla/redisEnterpriseVault/README.md

 #### General notes
 There are several locations for parameters.
 * The first is in *terraform/test/main.tf*  This is only for GKE
+  * these three boolean parameters control whether vault, postgres, and redis-connect are created:  do_vault, do_postgres, do_redis_connect
+* When running GKE or Openshift manually, these same parameters are important in ./terraform/ansible-gke
+  * see the files manual_run_gke.sh or manual_run_openshift.sh for the environment settings in these scripts
+  * NOTE:  parameters don't have the *do_* prefix so paraemeters are gke, vault, postgres, and redis_connect
 * The second is in *terrafrom/ansible-gke/gke-test/vars/main.yml*  This is for both GKE and OpenShift
   * The parameters in vars/main.yml control which tasks run
   * By manipulating these parameters certain parts of the ansible can be run leaving other parts intact